-BRAKE CONTROL lift and hoist appl The relay contact motor load > ON nded to control external electro-mechanical motor brakes in lications.
-There are 3 parameters associated with this mode. s close when drive frequency > ON FREQ LEVEL AND LOAD LEVEL.
-The relay contacts open when drive FREQ LEVEL.
-ON LOAD LEVEL Load level at whi Range: Default: ch the external motor brake is to be released.
-0 to 150%.
-50%.
-ON FREQ LEVEL Frequency at whi Range: Default: ch the external motor brake is to be released.
-0Hz to LIMIT FREQUENCY.
-LIMIT FREQUENCY/24 OFF FREQ LEVEL Frequency at whi Range: Default: ch the external motor brake is to be applied.
-0Hz to LIMIT FREQUENCY.
-LIMIT FREQUENCY/40.
+BRAKE CONTROL This mode is intended to control external electro-mechanical motor brakes in lift and hoist applications.
+There are 3 parameters associated with this mode.
+The relay contacts close when drive frequency > ON FREQ LEVEL AND motor load > ON LOAD LEVEL.
+The relay contacts open when drive frequency < OFF FREQ LEVEL.

+ON LOAD LEVEL Load level at which the external motor brake is to be released.

+ON FREQ LEVEL Frequency at which the external motor brake is to be released.

+Range: 0Hz to LIMIT FREQUENCY.
+Default: LIMIT FREQUENCY/24

+OFF FREQ LEVEL Frequency at which the external motor brake is to be applied.

+Range: 0Hz to LIMIT FREQUENCY.
+Default: LIMIT FREQUENCY/40.